 Typically, the inadvertent substitution of one for the other results in either a semantically incorrect program which is rejected by the compiler or in a program which behaves in the same way as if the intended construct had been written.
 In the case of a constrained array subtype, the two constructs differ in their treatment of sliding (conversion of an array value with bounds 100 ..
 103 to a subtype with bounds 200 ..
 203 will succeed; qualification will fail static verification).

-Problems arising from a failure to use short-circuit Boolean forms are less frequent in SPARK programs because
+Problems arising from a failure to use short-circuit Boolean forms are less frequent in SPARK programs because static verification will reveal failure to verify the right-hand side of such an expression if its successful evaluation depends on the value of the left-hand side.
+For example, if a user correctly writes:

+if (A /= null) and then (A.all = 0) then ...

+then a SPARK analyzer is required to verify that A cannot be null on the right-hand side, so the expression will evaluate successfully.
+If the user mistakenly uses the non-short-circuit form:

+if (A /= null) and (A.all = 0) then ...

+then a SPARK Analyzer will report a potential null dereference on the right-hand side.

 6.25.2 Guidance to language users

+Use short-circuit Boolean operators where the expression on the right-hand side includes a call to a function that has an explicit precondition, or uses an operator (such as division or pointer dereference) that has an implicit precondition, and establish that precondition on the left-hand side.
+For example:

+if (Y /= 0) and then ((X / Y) > 1) then ...

 6.26 Dead and Deactivated Code [XYQ]